zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: Flips the water mesh underwater.
 This can cause some jitters.
 Turn it on at your own risk.
 It's improve immersion.
 Recommended to keep off if you dislike seeing a bit of tearing in the water meshes.
 Flipping camera above to below surface should fix things.
 - Default Value: Disabled

-### UnderwaterShipCameraZoom
-- Description: Zoom value to allow for underwater zooming.
-Will allow camera to go underwater at values above 0.
-0 will reset camera back to default.
-- Default Value: 5000

 ### UnderwaterFogEnabled
 - Description: Adds fog to make underwater appear more realistic.
 This should be disabled if using Vikings do swim as this mod section is not compatible yet.
 - Default Value: True